Red404441/Game-Gallery/README.md

 Note: i made this for my school to work as a games hub, if the link to this site gets found it is nearly a guarentee to get all sites here banned.
 I might changed the link frequently

-if you have any game recomendations or sites you want added, feel free to get in contact. my discord is in my bio. just specify why you are messaging so i know your not some troll or something why a code: because if this gets found, half of the contents will for sure be banned, gonna remove it soon, just when i get around to it
+if you have any game recomendations or sites you want added, feel free to get in contact.